-The above TED video, content by Anita Collins and animation by Sharon Colman Graham, is an excellent example of proactive music education advocacy.
 TED says of the video, “When you listen to music, multiple areas of your brain become engaged and active.
 But when you actually play an instrument, that activity becomes more like a full-body brain workout.
 What’s going on?
 Anita Collins explains the fireworks that go off in musicians’ brains when they play, and examines some of the long-term positive effects of this mental workout.”
 Anita’s doctoral study, through the University of Melbourne, focused on neuroscience and music education and is titled Bigger, Better Brains: Neuroscience, music education and the pre-service early childhood and primary (elementary) generalist teacher.
-Visit Anita’s Web site for more information about her findings.

 Benefits of Music Education

-The following excerpts about the benefits of music education are taken from an article written by Laura Lewis Brown and published at PBS.org.
+The following excerpts on the benefits of music education are taken from an article written by Laura Lewis Brown and published at PBS.org.

 “Recent studies have clearly indicated that musical training physically develops the part of the left side of the brain known to be involved with processing language, and can actually wire the brain’s circuits in specific ways.
 Linking familiar songs to new information can also help imprint information on young minds,” according to studies by the Children’s Music Workshop.
 A musically rich environment where musical study is reinforced, practiced, and celebrated is highly beneficial to language development in children.